Skip to main content

 Learning to Trust

-I'll be honest, it's a hard lesson to learn.
+Leaning into this truth is a hard-won lesson.
 I've spent years trying to control my circumstances, to make sure that everything turns out okay.
 But the more I try to control, the more I realize that I'm not in control at all.
-The earth can give way at any moment, and all my planning and striving can't stop it.
-Proverbs 3:5-6 - "Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight."
-It's a call to trust, to lean into God's understanding rather than my own.
+The earth can give way at any moment, and all my planning and striving can't stop it. - "Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight."
+This call to surrender my own understanding and follow His lead is both comforting and terrifying.
+On one hand, it's a relief to know that I don't have to have all the answers; on the other hand, it's daunting to release my grip on control, to place my faith in His guidance as I face life's twists and turns.

 A New Perspective